onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

    * Minimal interface:

      * Inputs: an identifier for an elliptic curve in a selected family.
-     * Output: a descriptor vector containing encoded values for `rank_an`, `rank_alg`, `L_star`, regulator, torsion size, Tate–Shafarevich size estimate, Tamagawa product, and period factor.
+     * Output: a descriptor vector containing encoded values for `rank_an`, `rank_alg`, `L_star`, regulator, torsion size, Tate–Shafarevich size estimate, Tamagawa product, period factor, and quality flags.

    * Preconditions: external mathematical data must provide these invariants or reliable approximations.